edgarpf/lpic-1/README.md

 * The env command allows setting environment variables for the duration of a command.
 By using env PATH=/opt/python3.8/bin/ python script.py, Maria can ensure that the script.py runs with the Python version in /opt/python3.8/bin/.
 * The /proc/meminfo file provides detailed statistics about the system's memory usage, including total memory, free memory, used memory, swap statistics, and more.
 * The correct command to create a multi-device Btrfs filesystem is mkfs.btrfs.
 The -d raid0 option specifies that data should be striped across the two devices using RAID 0.
+* The journalctl -b -p err command shows all error priority messages (and more severe) since the last boot, making it a direct way to filter out warnings or errors from the boot logs when using systemd.
+* The fsck.ext4 command is specifically designed to check ext4 filesystems.
+The -c option will check for bad sectors, which can be beneficial after a power outage to verify the integrity of the filesystem.
+* The /home directory is traditionally used for user-specific data, including personal files and configuration files.
+By creating a separate partition for /home, you can ensure that large files stored in user directories won't impact the root or other critical system directories.
+* The history command in Linux is used to display the command history list.
+By providing a number as an argument, like history 5, it will display the last 5 commands executed.
+* Single quotes (') prevent variable expansion in the shell.
+So, when Simon uses single quotes around the string, the variable $USER will not be expanded, and the output will be exactly $USER is logged in.
+* In many Linux systems, the primary disk is often labeled as sda.
+By grepping for "sda" in dmesg output, one can retrieve kernel messages related to this specific disk, making the investigation more targeted.
+* While Linux natively uses ext4 and other filesystem types, NTFS is a widely-supported filesystem due to its use in Windows environments.
+Linux can read and write to NTFS partitions, making it a good choice for shared partitions on dual-boot systems where the other OS is Windows.
+* The unset command is used to remove variables or functions from the shell environment.
+* The du -sh /data command displays the total disk usage of the /data directory in a human-readable format (like K, M, G) and suppresses the display of individual disk usage for its subdirectories.
+* The /boot filesystem is specifically designed to store the bootloader, kernel, and related files necessary for the system to boot.
+* e2fsck uses five passes to check and potentially repair ext2, ext3, and ext4 filesystems.
+Each pass has a specific function ranging from checking blocks and sizes to checking for reference counts.
+* The fsck -a /dev/sda2 command will attempt to automatically repair the filesystem without manual intervention.
+This is useful when you expect minor errors and want them fixed without being prompted.
+* The manufacturer's logo is typically displayed by the BIOS or UEFI.
+If the system does not progress to the OS selection screen or show the boot loader's interface, then it's likely that the Boot Loader is malfunctioning or not properly installed.
+* The journalctl -b command is used to show journal entries for the current boot.
+It provides a way for administrators to quickly view messages and logs related to the latest boot process, making it easier to diagnose recent issues.
+* To determine the version of Upstart that is currently installed on a system, you can use the initctl --version command.
+* One of the primary advantages of systemd over SysVinit is its ability to start services concurrently, thereby potentially speeding up the boot process.
+* The uname command is used to display system information in Linux.
+The -v option specifically shows the version of the kernel, including the date and time when it was built.
+* The initctl list command is used within the Upstart system to provide a list of jobs and their current states
+* The which command is used to show the full path of shell commands, allowing users to determine which executable would be run when entered on the command line.
+If grep is an alias or a function, which won't return its path.
+* The type command is used to describe how a command name is interpreted in the shell.
+It will indicate if a command is a shell built-in, an alias, or an external command, among other possibilities.
+* Using journalctl -u sshd allows the administrator to filter the journal logs for messages from the sshd service unit.
+This provides a focused view of logs related to the SSH daemon.
+* The boot process starts with the BIOS (or UEFI on newer systems), which initializes the system hardware and then hands over control to the Boot Loader.
+The Boot Loader, in turn, loads the Kernel.
+The Kernel, once loaded, starts the Init Process (or its modern equivalents like systemd or Upstart), which subsequently starts the System Services and completes the boot process.
+* The -E option allows specifying extended options.
+The resize=1 option ensures that the filesystem is created with resize inodes, facilitating easy future resizing.
+* The EFI System Partition (ESP) is a dedicated partition on UEFI-based systems that holds the UEFI bootloader, drivers, and other bootable images.
+It's essential for the booting process when the system is set to UEFI mode.
+* Traditionally, a common recommendation was to set the swap space to be twice the size of RAM.
+* The journalctl -b command displays all journal entries collected since the last boot, providing a comprehensive log of everything that happened during the boot process, especially when using systemd.
+* The EFI System Partition (ESP) needs to be formatted with the FAT32 filesystem when setting up for UEFI boot.
+* The df -i command displays the inode usage of all mounted filesystems.
+It shows the total number of inodes, used inodes, free inodes, and the percentage of inodes used.
+* By creating a separate partition for /var and mounting it at the /var mount point, you ensure that if /var fills up due to logs or other data, it won't consume space on the root filesystem, thereby preventing potential system issues.
+* The .bash_history file is located in a user's home directory and keeps track of the commands executed by that user in Bash.
+* The df -h command shows the amount of free disk space on the system in a human-readable format, such as in gigabytes (G) and megabytes (M).
+* The lsusb -t command provides a hierarchical view of USB buses and connected devices, including their speeds.
+It allows you to visually confirm whether a device is operating at USB 3.0 speeds.
+*